melatroid/autoPyPlusPlus/README.md

 ---

+# Virtual Environments

+- Start windows_start.bat
+- Wait and press the -V-
+- Choose a Python Version for you build
+- AutoPy++ installs now reqiuremnts
+- Autopy++ starts with python version

+---

 # Simplex-API Usage

 - Set a flag to ON (or any truthy value listed below) to trigger the action.